elastic/elasticsearch-river-couchdb/README.md

 preserve some information about the document you deleted by using the CouchDB bulk document interface.

-For example, to delete the above "cd" document, you must do something like this:
+For example, to delete the above "cd" document, you must post a document like this to the CouchDB server, replacing the `_rev` field with the revision of the document you want to delete:

 ```json
 POST /amazon/_bulkdocs HTTP/1.1